tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 }
 ```

+## IV.
+Turning our script into a command line tool

+Things we are going to do in this section:
+- Display the author name (the `.title` is this case)
+- Display multiple quotes
+- Parse the first command line argument, and only show that number of quotes
+- Make **index.js** a command line script (tool) named **design-quotes** that we can run from anywhere just by typing `design-quotes`

+### A. Display the Author's name
+- ***Write the code to do this!***

+### B. Display mulitiple quotes
+- ***Write a `for` loop and do this!***

+### C.Parse the first command line argument, and only show that number of quotes

 - Now call this function in your code in the proper place to get rid of the HTML tags
 - Test it!
-The HTML tags are gone, although you will still see HTML entities occasionally (mostly for punctuation) - we will let you fix that on your own
+The HTML tags are gone, although you will still see HTML entities occasionally (mostly for punctuation) - we will let you fix that issue on your own

 <hr><hr>